avanish269/paging-simulation/readme.md

 ## Details:
 1. I have implemented 5 strategies, Optimal Page Replacement (OPT) policy, First In First Out (FIFO) replacement policy, Least Recently Used (LRU) replacement policy, Approximating LRU using clock algorithm (ClOCK), and Random page (RANDOM) replacement policy given in Operating Systems: Three Easy Pieces.

 2. The program takes input a trace file, an integer denoting the number of frames available, and a string which would denote the strategy.
-Example command ./foo trace.in 100 OPT.
+Example command: ./foo trace.in 100 OPT.

 3. The trace file is a list of virtual memory addresses followed by letter R or W, denoting type of memory access(read or write).